33 Accurate and Effective Glucosamine Statistics & Facts

 (IndustryArc)

-The high rate of consumption of both glucosamine and chondroitin in North America, due to their perceived benefits in the treatment of osteoarthritis (a prevalent condition in North America), is helping to drive the growth of the market, as revealed by data on the glucosamine usage demographics.
+The high rate of consumption of both glucosamine and chondroitin in North America, due to their perceived benefits in treating osteoarthritis (a prevalent condition in North America), is helping to drive the market’s growth, as revealed by data on glucosamine usage demographics

 FAQs